… or hot-fixes surprise!

 First, I had to clean an old oxidated layer.
 Personally, I use a rubber-based rotary tool like the one below.
-Rubber-based tools to not go too deep and nicely remove oxidated metal layers.
+Rubber-based tools do not go too deep and nicely remove oxidated metal layers.

 …and use a soldering wick to finish it up.

-The last thing on a list was front panel cosmetics.
+The last thing on the list was front panel cosmetics.

 I’ve simply used a black marker pen to cover spots with missing paint.

 That’s it!
 That was the last piece.
-You can see a final result below!
+You can see the final result below!